gqi/hipo/README.md

 Change the directory arguments before running the code below:
 + `out.path`: the directory where you want the intermediate LDSC output files to be stored.
 + `ldsc.path`: the directory that stores the LDSC package.
 We will be calling LDSC from there.
 + `python.path`: the directory of the Python version you want to use.
-If you install Anaconda 2 on a Mac computer, this directory is typically `/Users/USER_NAME/anaconda2/bin/`, with `USER_NAME` replaced by your own Mac user name.
+On a Mac computer, check `~/.bash_profile` file.
 This may depend on your Anaconda installation options. `{python.path} can be unspecified.
 But in this case, your default version of Python must have all the required packages.

 ```{r}
 library(hipo)